United Athletic Conference softball tournament

-The Western Athletic Conference softball tournament (sometimes known simply as the WAC Tournament) is the conference championship tournament in college softball for the Western Athletic Conference.
-The winner receives the conference's automatic bid to the NCAA Division I softball tournament.
+The United Athletic Conference softball tournament (sometimes known simply as the UAC Tournament or United Tournament) is the conference championship tournament in college softball for the United Athletic Conference.
+It is the successor to the Western Athletic Conference softball tournament, first held at the end of the 1991 season by the conference when it was known as the Western Athletic Conference (WAC).
+The 2025 edition was the last held under the WAC name, as the conference adopted the UAC name in July 2026.
+The winner receives the United's automatic bid to the NCAA Division I softball tournament.

 Format

-The top eight teams based on winning percentage from the round-robin regular season compete in the double-elimination tournament.
+During periods when the WAC had more than eight softball members (the United currently has eight members), the top eight teams based on winning percentage from the round-robin regular season competed in the double-elimination tournament.
 The number of teams in the field has varied throughout the history of the event as the size of the conference has changed.